Non-Markovian Noise in Symmetry-Preserving Quantum Dynamics

-which implies that the noise perturbation generally consists only of elements within Cartan subalgebra or within the $q$ eigenspace.
-In the density matrix representation with respect to the $Q$-basis, the first are amplitudes along the diagonal and the latter are in the $q$ block.
-Physically, this means that non-symmetric noise can \emph{only} cause leakage out of the $q$ eigenspace.
-Furthermore, there are no transitions from $\mathfrak{g}^{(q)}$ to any other subalgebra $\mathfrak{g}^{(q')}$.
+which implies that the noise perturbation and noise-averaged density operator are block diagonal in the symmetry representation.
+The nonsymmetry preserving noise induces probability amplitude outside the initial symmetry subspace $\mathcal{V}^{(\vec q)}$, but there is no coherence between the eigenspaces.
 Importantly, this result provides key insight into the FFs that are most relevant to the dynamical evolution.
-Normally, one needs $\mathcal{O}(N^4)$ FFs, but with this construction, one only needs $\mathcal{O}(N_Q^4)$ elements, where $N_Q = \dim Z(Q)$ and usually $N_Q \ll N$~\cite{tsvelikhovskiy2024sym}.
-This powerful, non-intuitive result is demonstrated by example below.
+Normally, one needs $\mathcal{O}(N^4)$ FFs, but with this construction, one only needs $\mathcal{O}(N_{\mathfrak{q}}^4)$ elements to characterize classical non-Markovian noise, where $N_{\mathfrak{q}} = \dim Z({\mathfrak{q}})$ and usually $N_{\mathfrak{q}} \ll N$~\cite{tsvelikhovskiy2024sym}.
+This powerful, nonintuitive result is demonstrated by the example below.
 First, we will showcase the utility of this formalism in assessing the dynamics of the system.

-\emph{Weak-Noise Bounds.}---Consider the distance between the ideal and noise-averaged faulty density operator, $D = \frac{1}{2}\| (\overline{\mathcal{U}}_E(T,0)-\mathcal{U}_0(T,0))[\rho(0)]\|_1$.
+\emph{Weak-noise bounds}---Consider the distance between the ideal and noise-averaged faulty density operator, $D = \frac{1}{2}\| (\overline{\mathcal{U}}_E(T,0)-\mathcal{U}_0(T,0))[\rho(0)]\|_1$.
 In the weak-noise regime ($S_0 T \ll 1$), where $S_0=\max S_{\mu\nu}(\omega)$, we make use of the Dyson expansion such that $D \approx \frac{1}{2}\| \mathcal{C}(T)[\rho_0(T)] \|_1$.
 From this expression, we can compute an upper bound on the distance via bounds on the cumulants.
 Because of the block diagonal nature of Eq.~({\ref{eqn:switching_function}), the bound decouples symmetry-preserving and symmetry-breaking noise,